blakekotter/portfolio/MongoAccounts/README.md

 ## Features
 - User Registration & Login: Session management.
-- Account Management: Users can update personal information and manage their account settings.
+- Account Management: Users can update and manage their account transaction.

 ## How to Run
 To run this project locally, clone the repository, install the dependencies, and start the server using the following commands: